elcolumbio/mlrepricer/README.md

 # I think every amazon merchant should do some statistical analysis.
-If you know some python, we should help them.
+If you know some python, we should help you.

 # Where are we going?
 There won't be a service ever.
 You can see that by how flexible we build it, for datastorage, modularity.